Hrishikesh8555/Best-Electronics/README.md

-Use - npm install - to install dependencies then run the application.
+Use - npm install - to install dependencies and then run the application.